 The taxable annual revenue on individual tax residents is charged at the following progressive rates:

 A significant proportion of individual income tax is gathered through employers’ withholding.
-Employers withhold income tax on a monthly basis from wages and other forms of compensation paid to staff.
+Employers withhold income tax every month from wages and other forms of compensation paid to staff.

 If the individual is a taxpayer who is not a resident, the withholding tax is 20% of the gross amount; however, the amount may vary if there is a tax agreement.

-Tax Rates of Concession: Final gross revenue taxes for severance payments (if paid within a two-year period) are imposed at the following rates:
+Tax Rates of Concession: Final gross revenue taxes for severance payments (if paid within two years) are imposed at the following rates:

 Tax Identification Number (NPWP)